The convergence of SEO, storytelling, and UX

 To be considered "Good," pages must meet these thresholds:

-| Metric | What It Measures | "Good" Threshold |
+| Metric | What it measures | "Good" threshold |

 |---|---|---|

-| LCP (Largest Contentful Paint) | Loading performance | ≤ 2.5 seconds |
+| LCP (Largest Contentful Paint) | Loading performance | 2.5 seconds or less |

-| INP (Interaction to Next Paint) | Responsiveness to interactions | ≤ 200 milliseconds |
+| INP (Interaction to Next Paint) | Responsiveness to interactions | 200 milliseconds or less |

-| CLS (Cumulative Layout Shift) | Visual stability | ≤ 0.1 |
+| CLS (Cumulative Layout Shift) | Visual stability | 0.1 or less |

 Google uses mobile-first indexing, meaning the mobile version of your content determines your rankings.
 Mobile UX is now the primary ranking factor, not a secondary consideration.